angelren1220/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1.

-This was an inherited code base where we were given the task to fix some bugs and implement new features.
-New routes are created following a RESTful convention.
+It includes bug fixes, UI changes, and new features that enhance the user experience.

 - Bug fixes:
   - Money formatting: unified money formatting accross the site
   - Missing admin security: require admin username and password to access admin pages

-- UI change:
+- UI changes:
   - Display a message and link to home page if cart is empty instead of cart details with any data
   - Display a "Sold Out" badge for items with no inventory
   - Display details of the order after an order was placed successfully